Hall Of Fame

 Principaux dossiers

-• Advising the University of Edinburgh in relation to licensing requirements for the new Edinburgh Futures Institute.
+• Acting for the University of Edinburgh in respect of a new premises licence for the Edinburgh Futures Institute.